South Island: Natural history

 During the Last Glacial Period when sea levels were over 100 metres lower than present day levels, the North and South Islands were connected by a vast coastal plain which formed at the South Taranaki Bight.
-Similarly, the South Island and Stewart Island / Rakiura were connected by coastal plains which covered modern-day Foveaux Strait.
+Similarly, the South Island and Stewart Island were connected by coastal plains which covered modern-day Foveaux Strait.
 During this period, most of the South Island was covered in grassland and glaciers, compared to the woodlands and rainforest which grew in the more temperate North Island.
 Sea levels began to rise 7,000 years ago, eventually separating the islands and linking the Cook Strait to the Tasman Sea.

 Birds

 There are several bird species which are endemic to the South Island.
 They include the kea, great spotted kiwi, Okarito brown kiwi, South Island kōkako, South Island pied oystercatcher, Malherbe's parakeet, king shag, takahē, black-fronted tern, South Island robin, rock wren, wrybill, and yellowhead.

 Many South Island bird species are now extinct, mainly due to hunting by humans and predation by cats and rats introduced by humans.
 Extinct species include the South Island goose, South Island giant moa, Haast's eagle and South Island piopio.